 - 2 tablespoons nutritional yeast

-- 1 tablespoon cornstarch (may sub another thickener such as arrowroot or potato starch)
+- 1 tablespoon cornstarch may substitute another thickener such as arrowroot or potato starch

-- 1 teaspoon tahini (preferred) or cashew butter
+- 1 teaspoon tahini or cashew butter optional but preferred

 - 1/4 teaspoon onion powder

 - 1/4 teaspoon turmeric